-Founding of Khalsa (Sikhism) order of the Guru by Guru Gobind Singh - he baptised five disciples known as the Five Beloved Ones.
+This date is celebrated as the birth of the religion itself.
+The founding of the Khalsa (Sikh) order by Guru Gobind Singh who initiated five disciples known as the Five Beloved Ones.

 Yom Kippur

 Day of Atonement (Jewish).
 The last day of 10 days of repentance and the holiest day of the year with fasting and prayer.